-Exploring Extensions of Possibilistic Logic over Gödel Logic
+Exploring extensions of possibilistic logic over Gödel logic

-Pilar Dellunde^{1,2}, Lluís Godo2, and Enrico Marchioni2
+Pilar Dellunde $^{1,2}$ Lluís Godo $^2$ and Enrico Marchioni $^2$

-1 Universitat Autònoma de Barcelona, 08193 Bellaterra, Spain pilar.dellunde@uab.cat 2 IIIA - CSIC, 08193 Bellaterra, Spain {enrico,pilar,godo}@iiia.csic.es
+Universitat Autònoma de Barcelona 08193 Bellaterra, Spain pilar.dellunde@uab.cat

+IIIA - CSIC

+08193 Bellaterra, Spain

+{enrico,pilar,godo}@iiia.csic.es

 Abstract.
 In this paper we present completeness results of several fuzzy logics trying to capture different notions of necessity (in the sense of Possibility theory) for Gödel logic formulas.
-In a first attempt, based on different characterizations of necessity measures on fuzzy sets, a group of logics, with Kripke style semantics, are built over a restricted language, indeed a two level language composed of non-modal and modal formulas, the latter moreover not allowing for nested applications of the modal operator N. Besides, a full fuzzy modal logic for graded necessity over Gödel logic is also introduced together with an algebraic semantics, the class of NG-algebras.
+In a first attempt, based on different characterizations of necessity measures on fuzzy sets, a group of logics, with Kripke style semantics, is built over a restricted language, indeed a two-level language composed of non-modal and modal formulas, the latter moreover not allowing nested applications of the modal operator N. Besides, a full fuzzy modal logic for graded necessity over Gödel logic is also introduced together with an algebraic semantics, the class of NG-algebras.